FionaMacNeill/portfolio/content/authors/fiona/_index.md

 ---
 I am a habitual problem solver and a resolute defender of accessibility.
 I want to make human-computer interaction better for everybody, whether those interactions are in the pursuit of learning (LX) or doing (UX).

-I enjoy unpicking complex problems and collaborating with the humans who want to solve them.
+I enjoy unpicking complex problems and collaborating with the people who want to solve them.

   <!--{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.-->